 Playing the piano can be easy—and free from stress!
 With the Quick Piano fast chord method, you can learn enough in one day to play chords up and down the keyboard.
 Teach yourself and your children how to play the piano at home.
 Now you can skip hiring an expensive piano tutor, and you won’t have to drive anywhere for lessons.

 We have sold this piano lesson book at educational conventions nationally since 1992.
-Now you can buy it directly.
 Quick Piano is the world’s best method for learning how to play the piano—because it is the only course taught by pictures.
 Each of four piano-playing skills is mastered separately, using rapidly flashing pictures, powerful memory hooks, and nifty musical tricks until it becomes automatic.
 Because the total task is splintered into these easy smaller skills, the brain is never overwhelmed.
 You’ll learn to:

 - Identify where all the notes live on the keyboard